jsextonprofessional/blog_roles_perms/README.md

 - Avoiding reliance on Grok or GPT, in favor of source docs.
 Moving slow to understand the nuts and bolts rather than vibe a function first product with AI.
 - Incongruency of node syntax ie require vs import.
 Variance between what Prisma, Express, and Node each want.
 - Issues with JWT - in particular iat.
 Attempting to ping /me with token generated after /login was throwing `invalid or expired token` error.
-Thought problem was due to clockdrift, however, problem was bc dotenv.config() only runs in index.ts, and your middleware reads process.env.JWT_SECRET at module load time, before dotenv has been initialized, so verification always fails.
+Thought problem was due to clockdrift, however, problem was bc dotenv.config() only runs in index.ts, and middleware reads process.env.JWT_SECRET at module load time, before dotenv has been initialized, so verification always fails.
 In index.ts dotenv.config();
 const JWT_SECRET = process.env.JWT_SECRET!;
-✅ dotenv is loaded before you read the secret
+✅ dotenv is loaded before reading the secret
 ✅ JWT signing works

 In auth.middleware.ts